hachyderm/community/community.hachyderm.io/content/en/blog/posts/2024-01-moderator-minute/index.md

 ### Trusted reporters

 Starting this month, the moderation team will be reaching out to select users to ask them to join our Trusted Reporters group.
 These users will be selected based upon the quality of the reports that they have submitted that have resulted in actions by the moderation team.
 This group of individuals will be given an opportunity to learn more about the moderation process.
 The goal is to ensure that community members are able to deliver the most meaningful reports to our moderation team.
-In exchange, these trusted reports will have a more direct line of communication to a few members within the moderation team that can help assist in the event of a time critical need for moderator support.
+In exchange, these trusted reporters will have a more direct line of communication to a few members within the moderation team that can help assist in the event of a time critical need for moderator support.

 ### How to become a trusted reporter